gs1-germany-innolab/block4log-concept-development/epcisMessageSpecification.md

 | Other | `b4l:tradability` | `true` or `false` |
 |  | `b4l:qualityLevel` | `A`, `B`, or `C` |

-### Comments
-* Note: if there are tradable and non-tradable OR several quality levels in the course of an arriving/departing event, we need to generate several EPCIS events.
-Rationale: these criteria entail different business processes/pallet values.
-Thus, we have to properly distinguish quantities pertaining to different qualities.

 ## EPCIS Events to express a change of ownership (only applicable for open pool systems)

 | Dim | Data Element | V3 |